Translation via Annotation: A Computational Study of Translating Classical Chinese into Japanese: How LLMs Perform on These Tasks

 The high machine translation scores of LLMs might come from their training data.
-Since we collected and built our dataset from open source data online, these sentences might be included in the training data of LLMs.
-When it comes to \textbf{Kaeriten} annotation, since there is not enough training data available for LLMs, they lack the understanding of \textbf{Kaeriten} marks and characters' order.
-Our model's translation is constructed on the annotation result.
-Since the label space is limited in our model due to the small size of training data, our model's translation is not as flexible as LLMs.
-However, in our model, the character ordering and \textbf{Kaeriten} annotation are well supervised with the help of auxiliary Chinese NLP tasks.
-It results that our model achieves relatively higher scores on those character ordering metrics.
+Since we collected and constructed our dataset from publicly available online resources, these sentences might be included in the training data of LLMs.
+Few-shot examples likely provide a context that assists LLMs in locating the correct translations.
+For \textbf{Kaeriten} annotation, since there is not enough training data available for LLMs, they have to rely on their reasoning abilities to understand \textbf{Kaeriten} marks and character ordering rules.
+Our model's translation is derived directly from the annotation results.
+Due to the limited label space, our model's translation output is not as flexible as LLMs.
+However, in our model, the character ordering and \textbf{Kaeriten} annotation benefit from the explicit supervision along with auxiliary Chinese NLP tasks.
+Consequently, our model achieves higher scores on character ordering metrics.

-At the end of experiments, we ran the marks creating pipeline on Japanese translation directly generated by Gemini-2.5-pro.
-We acquired new \textbf{Kaeriten} marks and did the same evaluation process.
-In this turn, its \textbf{Kendall's $\tau$} and \textbf{PMR} scores reach to 94.65 and 88.84 respectively.
-This result tells us that LLMs have acquired the character ordering knowledge, but they lack the knowledge of annotation.
-Our method can work as a supplement of LLMs to help to generate correct marks.
+At the end of experiments, we applied our \textbf{Kaeriten} annotation pipeline to Japanese translations directly generated by the few-shot Gemini-3-pro-preview.
+We obtained new \textbf{Kaeriten} marks and did the same evaluation process.
+In this setting, the \textbf{Kendall's $\tau$} score and the \textbf{PMR} score improved to 96.18 and 93.72 respectively.
+This result indicates that LLMs possess the implicit character ordering knowledge from Chinese to Japanese, but they sometimes do not explicitly express in the annotation.
+Our annotation method can serve as an effective supplement to LLMs for correctly generating marks.